BAGM

 • Granite is a porous material and is sealed prior to installation using a 15-year sealant.
 We recommend inspecting the surface annually to determine if re-sealing is needed.

 • Quartzite offers the durability of granite with the depth and beauty of marble.
-It’s often harder and denser than granite, which can increase cost due to fabrication difficulty.
+It’s often harder and denser than granite, which may raise costs as a result of fabrication difficulties.

 • Some lighter quartzites can be more porous.
 BAGM performs absorption testing whenever possible and uses a specialty sealer, but additional maintenance and resealing may be required over time.